A Masterpiece in Stone: Salisbury Cathedral

 12.30 Lunch in the Cathedral Refectory restaurant

-14.00 We have a guided tour of the main church, cloisters and Chapter House, please note the original 1215 Magna Carta is not currently on display due to repair work but should be back soon.
+13.30 We have a guided tour of the main church, cloisters and Chapter House, please note the original 1215 Magna Carta is not currently on display due to repair work but should be back soon.
 However, if it's not back a facsimile will be shown to us.
 We then go on the Cathedral's medieval graffiti tour.
-Most of the tour is conducted at floor level but a section of this fascinating journey into the Cathedral's past will involve climbing around 70 steps via a spiral staircase to the highest balcony level (triforium)
+Most of the tour is conducted at floor level but a section of this fascinating journey into the Cathedral's past will involve climbing around 70 steps via a spiral staircase to the highest balcony level (triforium) The Tower tour is optional which continues after the Graffiti tour or a visit to the Stonemasons yard instead.

 - Expert Guide Lecturer